Choose language

 Automatic time tracking

 The software detects when an employee starts working - by login, mouse movement, or app activity - and logs hours automatically.
 Common in remote knowledge work and freelance contexts.
-Less common in shift-based or field service work where physical presence at a location matters.
+Less common in shift-based work where physical presence at a location matters.

 GPS-based time tracking

 The mobile app records GPS coordinates at clock-in and clock-out.
 Combined with geofencing (a virtual boundary around a work site), GPS time tracking confirms employees are physically at the right location.
-Standard for construction, field service, cleaning, security, and home healthcare.
+Standard for construction, cleaning, security, retail, and home healthcare.

 Kiosk time tracking

 A shared tablet at the work site doubles as a time clock - employees enter a PIN or scan a badge.
-Cheaper than biometric, more accountable than mobile-only.
+Simple to run, though it ties clock-ins to one fixed spot.
 Common in restaurants, retail stores, and warehouses where staff cluster at a single entrance.

 Mobile time clock